Rio (band): History

-Their third production, Revolución, recorded and mixed in Santiago, Chile in November and December 1989 and released in January 1990 only in cassette format, did not achieve the success of its predecessors and went almost unnoticed.
+Their third production, Revolución, recorded and mixed in Santiago in November and December 1989 and released in January 1990 only in cassette format, did not achieve the success of its predecessors and went almost unnoticed.
 This album included songs like "Pierdo la Razón" and "Mónica."

 A couple of years later, in 1992, Rio released their fourth album: Strip Tease, released in Chile and Bolivia.
 This album included songs like "Al Norte de América" or "Tienes que Pagarme Más," along with "Dulce y amargo" and "Tarará," which were promoted during the first half of 1989 but were not included in their previous album.

 Two years later, they released their fifth album: Rock and Qué?, featuring songs like "Carol Quiere un Viaje a Londres" or "No Me cabe Duda."